 We live in difficult financial times.
 The cost of living crisis is hitting us all.
 But if you’re nearing retirement or already retired, the current economic clouds could have a very important silver lining – annuities.

 Once you’ve bought an annuity, it’s a very stable way of funding your retirement.
 They’re one of the few ways you can get a guaranteed retirement income for the rest of your life.
-And pension annuity rates are currently at a long-term high.
-In fact, at the time of writing this they’re the highest they’ve been since 2008.
+And pension annuity rates have been at a long-term high.
+In fact, at the end of 2022 they were the highest they’ve been since 2008.

 What makes annuities so stable?